druck13/Pico-Clock-Green/README.md

 New Features
 ------------
 * A 3rd level of dimming in very low light levels - this may allow you to sleep with the clock next to the bed!
-* An improved number 7, instead of the horrible default hook shape.
+* An improved the look of the 4 and 7 digits

 Code Changes
 ------------